tinhct/archi-check/docs/PM/AI_Scrum_Governance_Whitepaper.md

 ### 🎯 Concluding Synthesis: The Trust Architect
 By mapping the complex, multi-layered responsibilities of a cross-functional software team into a deterministic state machine, we have successfully established **"Trust Architect"** boundaries.
 Using role-playing, strict approval gates, on-disk state tracking, and lessons-learned retrospectives, the system is prevented from spiraling into hallucinations, repeating past mistakes, or burning token budgets.

+This governance setup absolutely sets the foundation for a peaceful sleep at night, knowing the system won't autonomously degrade your architecture or commit unverified changes to production. past mistakes, or burning token budgets.